Fort Lauderdale Florida

 The entity of the young Seminole girl

-Her sweet little voice is picked up on an EVP, answering a question from an investigator.
+Her sweet little voice has been picked up on an EVP, answering a question from an investigator.
 Also, EVPs of her singing and chanting have been recorded as well.

 Death hasn’t affected her sweet tooth!
 She likes to take candy out of the candy jar that sits on Frank’s desk in his office, though she can’t eat it.
 It is found in a pile in the attic.